J. Steward Davis

-J. Steward Davis (born 1890, disappeared on April 15, 1929) was an American lawyer and political activist in Baltimore, Maryland.
+James Steward Davis (October 11, 1890 – disappeared on April 15, 1929) was an American lawyer and political activist in Baltimore, Maryland.
 During the 1920s, Davis worked as a highly respected trial lawyer as well as a campaign organizer for W. Ashbie Hawkins, Al Smith, Herbert O'Conor and the Democratic Party in Maryland.
 In 1929, Davis disappeared under suspicious circumstances.

 Ancestry

 Davis was born in Harrisburg, Pennsylvania in 1890, the son of a barber.
 His grandmother, Matilda Stewart (Steward), is identified as living at 418 South Street, Harrisburg from 1900 until the family moved to 1511 Derry Street between 1910 and 1920.
 She was listed as a cook on the census records and is last reported in the household of his parents in 1920.
 His grandfather appears only on the 1870 census for Harrisburg as a carter born in Baltimore.

 Education

 After his graduation from Harrisburg High School, Davis took a two-year course at Dickinson College.
 Then he studied law there, graduating first in his class in 1914.
 According to later newspaper accounts, he was the first person of color to be valedictorian at Dickinson School of Law.